joshtrinh1102/brain-tumor-detection-mri/README.md

-# Brain Tumor Detection using MobileNetV2
+🧠 NeuroVision: MRI Brain Tumor Classifier

-An automated medical imaging diagnostic tool that detects and classifies brain tumors from MRI scans using Deep Learning.
+An automated medical imaging diagnostic tool that detects and classifies brain tumors from MRI scans using Deep Learning and Computer Vision.

+🚀 Project Overview
+This project implements a Convolutional Neural Network (CNN) using Transfer Learning (MobileNetV2) to classify MRI scans into four distinct categories.
+The model aims to assist in the early detection of brain tumors by automating the analysis of medical imagery.

-## 📊 Performance
+📊 Performance & Results

-Accuracy: 82%

-Architecture: Transfer Learning with MobileNetV2 (Pre-trained on ImageNet)
+Model Architecture: MobileNetV2 (Pre-trained on ImageNet) with a custom classifier head.

-Classes: Glioma, Meningioma, Pituitary, No Tumor

-## 🧠 Model Architecture Used Transfer Learning to leverage the feature extraction capabilities of MobileNetV2.

-Base: MobileNetV2 (Frozen weights)

-Head: Custom Dense layers with Dropout (0.2) to prevent overfitting.

-Optimization: Adam Optimizer with categorical cross-entropy loss.
+Accuracy: ~82%+ (Model is fine-tuned for medical feature extraction)

+Classes Detected:

+glioma_tumor

+meningioma_tumor

+pituitary_tumor

+no_tumor

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-Python

-TensorFlow / Keras
+Core: Python, TensorFlow, Keras

-OpenCV
+Data Processing: NumPy, Pandas, OpenCV

-NumPy & Matplotlib
+Visualization: Matplotlib

+🧠 Model Logic
+Data Augmentation: Applied random flips, rotations, and zooms to prevent overfitting and handle limited medical data.

+Transfer Learning: Leveraged the MobileNetV2 backbone (frozen weights) to extract high-level features.

+Classification Head: Added Global Average Pooling and Dropout layers to robustly classify the 4 tumor types.

-## 🚀 How to Run
+💻 How to Run

-Clone the repository.

-Install dependencies: pip install -r requirements.txt

-Open mri_tumor_detection.ipynb in Jupyter or Google Colab.
+Open the mri_tumor_detection.ipynb file in Google Colab or Jupyter Notebook.

+Run the Setup/Import cells at the top to install necessary libraries.

+Execute the training block to reproduce the results, or load the saved model mri_tumor_detector.keras for immediate inference.